salsify/avromatic/README.md

 The following validations are supported:

-- The size of the value for a fixed type field.
-- The value for an enum type field is in the declared set of values.
 - Presence of a value for required fields.
 Empty arrays and maps are considered valid for required fields.
 - Validity of nested records, including records embedded in array, maps, and